François Marcantoni

-François Marcantoni (28 May 1920 in Alzi, Corsica – 17 August 2010 in Paris) was a Corsican gangster and member of French resistance.
+François Marcantoni (28 May 1920 – 17 August 2010) was a Corsican gangster and member of French Resistance.
+He died on 17 August 2010, aged 90 in Paris.

-World War II
+Criminal career

 In 1942, during World War II, Marcantoni participated in a sabotage operation in Toulon.
 He refused to collaborate with the regime of Vichy France.
 In the 1950s, he was involved in a series of bank robberies.

-Markovic affair

 Marcantoni was under investigation in 1968 for the killing of Stevan Marković, a bodyguard for the film star Alain Delon.
 One of the factors pointing in his direction was a letter Markovic sent to his brother Aleksandar wherein he wrote: "If I get killed, it's 100% the fault of Alain Delon and his godfather François Marcantoni".
 Marcantoni spent 11 months in custody but was released in December 1969 because the prosecutor could not prove his guilt.